Quentin-Ford/Homework_4/README.md

 I did some simple background and text color changes, but I also made it to that it displays the release date of the movies as well as their ratings.
 In addition, if the movie being displayed does not have a poster or backdrop image associated with it, I decided to display a generic image as a placeholder.

+Also, I was not able to produce a working GIF link from the instructions for Imgur, so I had to upload the GIF to my repository as suggested by one of my classmates and use the link to the repo as opposed to the recommended way as that always gave me a .mp4 link.

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing